-Navigating Estate Litigation, Trusts, and Succession Law: Insights from the 2024 Supreme Court ‘Alphabet’ Decision
+Navigating Estate Litigation, Trusts, and Succession Law in New Zealand: Insights from the 2024 Supreme Court 'Alphabet' Decision

 At Smith and Partners, we pride ourselves on staying abreast of pivotal legal developments that shape the landscape of estate litigation, trusts, and succession law in New Zealand.
 The 2024 Supreme Court decision in A, B and C v D and E Limited as Trustees of the Z Trust—commonly referred to as the ‘Alphabet’ case—serves as a landmark ruling with significant implications for fiduciary duties and estate planning.